Dealing with Debt: A Consumer's Guide

 What kind of forms will I have to sign?

 You will have to sign at least two forms.
 One is an "Assignment" and the other is your "Statement of Affairs."
-In the assignment you state that you are handing over all of your assets to the trustee for the benefit of your creditors.
+In the assignment you state that you are handing over all of your assets to the LIT for the benefit of your creditors.
 In the statement of affairs you list your assets, liabilities, income and expenses.
 As well, you will have to answer several questions about your family, your employment and the disposition of your assets.

 Before you sign the forms, make sure you understand these legal documents that become part of your bankruptcy file.
-Although the trustee prepares them from the information you provide, they are your statements.
+Although the LIT prepares them from the information you provide, they are your statements.
 You are responsible for the accuracy of their contents.
 Review them carefully before you sign.
 Once these documents have been filed with and accepted by the Official Receiver, you become legally bankrupt and, at this point, the process cannot be reversed without a court order.
-Keep copies of notices and all other documents the trustee sends you.
+Keep copies of notices and all other documents the LIT sends you.

 What happens after the forms are filed with and accepted by the Official Receiver and I become bankrupt?